NodeBB/docs/src/templates/installing/os/template.md

 ## Installing nginx

-NodeBB by default runs on port `4567`, meaning that by default you mustaccess it using a port number in addition to the hostname (e.g. `http://example.org:4567`)
+NodeBB by default runs on port `4567`, meaning that by default you must access it using a port number in addition to the hostname (e.g. `http://example.org:4567`)

 In order to allow NodeBB to be served without a port, nginx can be set up to proxy all requests to a particular hostname (or subdomain) to an upstream NodeBB server running on any port.